Mammad900/3d-renderer-cpu/SceneFile.md

   - Fastest
   - Same intensity and direction everywhere
   - Example: The sun
-  - Use object rotation to adjust light direction
+  - Use object rotation to adjust light direction.
+At 0 rotation, the light shines at +Z.
 - Point lights:
   - Medium speed
   - Intensity is proportional to inverse square of distance to light, direction is always from light